Nuneaton railway station: Layout and facilities

-The station has a total of seven through platforms, consisting of one side platform (platform 1) on the western side of the station, and three island platforms containing platforms 2 to 7, all of which are linked by a footbridge which has full lift access.
+The station has a total of seven through platforms, consisting of one side platform (platform 1) on the western side of the station and three island platforms containing platforms 2 to 7; all are linked by a footbridge which has full lift access.

 The main station building is adjacent to platform one and contains the main facilities, including a staffed ticket office and a cafe shop.